 Relative Hardness of Flooring Materials

-- Vinyl floor tile and vinyl sheet flooring are Mohs 1-2.
-You can dent it with a copper penny and sometimes with a fingernail.
+- Cork, vinyl floor tile and vinyl sheet flooring are Mohs 1-2.
+You can dent it with a fingernail.

-- Natural granite tops out at Mohs 4-5.
-Some can be scratched with window glass, but not with a pocket knife.
+- Natural granite tops out at Mohs 5.
+Most can be scratched with window glass, but not with a pocket knife.

-- Engineered quartz countertops are around Mohs 6 — tough stuff that can be scratched only with a case-hardened file.
+- Engineered quartz countertops and glazed ceramic tile are around Mohs 6 — tough stuff that can be scratched only with a case-hardened file.

 Do not scratch a tile without the store clerk's permission.
 If the clerk does not give you permission, buy just that one tile, then see what will scratch it before committing to more.